 Fig. 11.
-Negative preconditions for the EncapsulateField refactoring
+Negative preconditions for the PullUpMethod refactoring

 EncapsulateField.
-Figure 11 presents the negative preconditions needed in order for EncapsulateField to satisfy refactoring constraint RC-1.
-The conditions specify that no ancestor or descendant class of the class containing the variable var should have implemented a method with signature updater.
+Figure 10 presents the negative preconditions needed in order for EncapsulateField to satisfy refactoring constraint RC-1.
+The conditions specify that no ancestor or descendant of the class containing var should have implemented a method with signature updater.
 Two similar negative application conditions are needed for the accessor method.
 Well-formedness constraint WF-1 is satisfied since EncapsulateField does not introduce or move any variables, or change anything to the class hierarchy.
-Constraint WF-2 is satisfied thanks to the preconditions of Figure 11, in the special case where $i^$ is the empty word.
-Constraint WF-3 is satisfied because EncapsulateField only introduces a new variable access and update to a variable that is defined by the class itself.
+Constraint WF-2 is satisfied thanks to the preconditions of Figure 10, in the special case where i^{} is the empty word.
+Constraint WF-3 is satisfied because EncapsulateField Field only introduces a new variable access and update to a variable that is defined by the class itself.

 PullUpMethod.
-Figure 12 presents two negative preconditions for PullUpMethod, or more specifically, for subproduction $P_1$ of Figure 8.
+Figure 11 presents two negative preconditions for PullUpMethod, or more specifically, for subproduction P_1 of Figure 7.
 The condition on the left specifies that the method name to be pulled up should not yet be implemented in parent, and the condition on the right specifies that the implementation of the method to be pulled up should not refer to (i.e., access or update) variables outside the scope of the parent.
 PullUpMethod satisfies well-formedness constraint WF-1 since it does not introduce or redirect any variables, or change anything to the class hierarchy.
-Constraint WF-2 is satisfied thanks to the precondition on the left of Figure 12.
-Constraint WF-3 is satisfied thanks to the precondition on the right of Figure 12.
+Constraint WF-2 is satisfied thanks to the precondition on the right of Figure 11.